What Is an SMTP Server, and How Does It Work?

 Lastly, deliverability and security issues can arise.
 Even with a great team, there are still challenges preventing spammers from accessing your server.
 You'll need to have protection plans and processes in place to detect unauthorized spam and adjust strategies as needed.
 However, if you have the resources to set up and maintain your own SMTP server, the benefits could make this a good option for you.

-Hiring a third-party email service can be an excellent option for companies that don't have the staff resources or just don't want to deal with the hassle of running their own SMTP server.
-Whatever company you choose will typically take care of the setup, monitoring, and maintenance of your email server.
-The plus side is that these services already have expert teams for technical support, security, and failsafe plans.
+A third-party SMTP service is an excellent option for companies that lack the staff resources or simply don't want the hassle of running their own SMTP server.
+Popular providers like Amazon SES, SendGrid, and Mailgun take care of the setup, monitoring, and maintenance of the SMTP server on your behalf.
+These services already have expert teams for technical support, security, and failsafe plans.

-Hiring a third-party email service can be less hassle and more secure, cost-effective, and reliable.
-However, a drawback for some is that you're not in complete control.
-You have to rely on others to alert you of issues, relay information, and trust that they're using the best practices.
-Not only that, but you also have to share information about your company and share your customer's data (email lists) with them.
+Using a third-party SMTP service can be less hassle and more secure, cost-effective, and reliable.
+However, a drawback for some is that you're not in complete control of the SMTP server.
+You have to rely on others to notify you of issues, relay information, and trust that they're following best practices.
+You also have to share your company information and customer email lists with them.

 Dealing with their terms and conditions can also be a pitfall.
-As we mentioned above, sometimes providers have caps on how many emails you can send in a specific time frame.
-When hiring an email service provider, be sure to check for limitations and read reviews to find someone with superior customer support and domain expertise.
+As we mentioned above, some SMTP service providers have caps on how many emails you can send in a specific time frame.
+When hiring an SMTP service, be sure to check for limitations and read reviews to find a provider with superior customer support and domain expertise.

 Conclusion